suny-downstate-medical-center/netpyne/doc/source/reference.rst

     Plot raster (spikes over time) of network cells.
 Optional arguments:

     - *include*: List of cells to include (['all'|,'allCells'|,'allNetStims'|,120|,'L4'|,('L2', 56)|,('L5',[4,5,6])])
-    	- 'all': all cells and netstims
-    	- 'allCells': only all cells
-    	- 'allNetStims': only all NetStims
-    	- 120: cell with gid 120
-    	- 'L4': all cells or NetStims in population 'L4'
-    	- ('L2', 56): cell with relative index 56 from population 'L2'
-    	- ('L5', [4,5,6]): cells with relative indices 4,5 and 6 from population 'L5'

     - *timeRange*: Time range of spikes shown; if None shows all ([start:stop])
     - *maxSpikes*: maximum number of spikes that will be plotted (int)
     - *orderBy*: Unique numeric cell property to order y-axis by, e.g. 'gid', 'ynorm', 'y' ('gid'|'y'|'ynorm'|...)